miniboxing/miniboxing.github.io/using_sbt.md

                   "miniboxing-plugin" % "0.4-SNAPSHOT")
 {% endhighlight %}

-Finally, it is important to run the optimizer after compiling using the miniboxing plugin (this may be become redundant in future versions):

-{% highlight scala %}
-scalacOptions += "-optimize"
-{% endhighlight %}

 An example `build.sbt` file, with the required empty lines between commands, is:

 {% highlight scala %}